Medical Cannabis: Whole Plant vs. Pharma/Isolates

 1. Consistency in Formulations

 Do profiles of active ingredients vary from one sample of cannabis to the next?

-Whole Plant: Profiles of whole plant cannabis flower or extract are generally not identical from sample to sample, due to natural variation in plant makeups.
+Whole Plant: Profiles of whole-plant cannabis flower or extract are generally not identical from sample to sample, due to natural variation in plant makeups.

 Isolates/Pharma: Profiles of isolates or pharma products do not vary from sample to sample.
 Processes ensure each dose is identical to the next.

 Advocates of isolates insist that consistency from dose to dose is crucial for medical users.
-Whole plant advocates argue that benefits achieved from interactions of different compounds in the cannabis plant (i.e., the entourage effect) outweigh the disadvantages of dose-to-dose variations in formulations.
+Whole plant advocates argue that the benefits achieved from interactions of different compounds in the cannabis plant (i.e., the entourage effect) outweigh the disadvantages of dose-to-dose variations in formulations.